sutrolabs/census-docs/destinations/pipedrive.md

 |            Note |        ✅       | Unique ID                     | Add              |
 |        Activity |        ✅       | Unique ID                     | Send             |

-[Contact us](mailto:support@getcensus.com) if you want Census to support more objects and Sync Behaviors for Pipedrive.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Pipedrive objects and/or behaviors

 ## 🚑 Need help connecting to Pipedrive?